diegommcc/digitalDLSorteR_old/README.md

 ### Common errors with Keras

 Depending on Tensorflow version used as back-end, it is probably to experiment an error realted to eager execution.
 Eager execution is an imperative, define-by-run interface where operations are executed immediately as they are called.
-However, it is only available on Tensorflow versions greater than 1.9.
+However, it is only available on Tensorflow versions later than 1.9.
 You can disable this option by the following line of code or change your Tensorflow version used as back-end.